A - Z Recycling and Waste Guide

 Antifreeze/Coolant

-Non-profit COVER Home Repair in White River Junction accepts donations of clean, working, large appliances as space allows for redistribution to needy members of the community.
+Non-profit COVER Home Repair in White River Junction accepts donations of clean, working, large appliances, as space allows, for re-distribution to needy members of the community.
 Please call ahead.
 LISTEN stores accept some small appliances in good working order.
 Community listservs and Front Porch Forum are other options for passing along usable items.

 Some forms of asbestos, such as tiles and roofing, do not need to be removed by a professional asbestos removal company, but disposal of these materials is very strict.
 Asbestos tiles, siding and roofing must be removed damp, wrapped securely in plastic and taken directly to a landfill or transfer station which accepts the materials.